Into the Wild (Krakauer book): Adaptations

 A film adaptation was released in September 2007, directed by Sean Penn and starring Emile Hirsch as McCandless.

 McCandless's story is also the subject of the documentary by Ron Lamothe named The Call of the Wild (2007).
 In his study of McCandless's death, Lamothe concludes that McCandless ran out of supplies and game, and starved to death, instead of being poisoned by eating the seeds of the wild potato.

 The Christopher Johnson McCandless Memorial Foundation, headed by McCandless's parents Billie and Walt, with the editorial and writing input of family and friends, released the book and DVD Back to the Wild: The Photographs & Writings of Christopher McCandless (2010).
 The material includes hundreds of McCandless's previously unseen pictures and journal entries.
 Jon Krakauer has written a piece in the book's introduction, while Hal Holbrook—who appeared in the Penn film—narrates the DVD.

 Bus exhibit

-The bus that McCandless died in became a tourist attraction after the book became popular.
+The bus in which McCandless died became a tourist attraction after the book became popular.
 The bus was removed on June 18, 2020 due to tourists endangering themselves in the Alaskan wilderness.
 Members of the Alaska National Guard airlifted the bus to an undisclosed location, and then on September 24, 2020, the University of Alaska Museum of the North in Fairbanks announced the permanent display of the bus.